-The female artists wear brilliantly hued sari typically made of neighborhood silk decorated with conventional and nearby plans.
+The female artists wear brilliantly hued sari typically made of neighbourhood silk decorated with conventional and nearby plans.

 Odissi Instruments and Music

 The one of a kind element of this dance form is that it fuses Indian ragas, both from south and north that demonstrate the exchange of ideas and execution expressions between the two sections of India.

 The melodic instruments incorporate tabla, pakhawaj, harmonium, cymbals, violin, woodwind, sitar and Swarmandal.